-If a potential case of franchising is identified by Safety Training Awards we will carry out an investigation to identify if this is a case of malpractice.
-If it is proven that an ATC is franchising out to others, these actions are a breach of the ATC Agreement and the regulatory requirements.
-This is deemed as a very serious matter and would be a breach of Safety Training Awards Malpractice and Maladministration policy.
-Please refer to Safety Training Awards Malpractice and Maladministration policy for further guidance, this is available on our website or you can request a copy by contacting us.
+If a potential case of franchising is identified by Safety Training Awards we will carry out an investigation in line with the Safety Training Awards Malpractice and Maladministration Policy to identify if this is a case of malpractice.
+If it is proven that an ATC is franchising out to others, these actions are a breach of the ATC Agreement, approval criteria and the regulatory requirements.
+This is deemed as a very serious matter and sanctions will be applied.
+Please refer to Safety Training Awards Sanctions policy for further guidance, this is available on our website or you can request a copy by contacting us.